MR. SIMON KOLAWOLE, STOP HIDING BEHIND A MASK!

 Mr. Charles Onyeama was and is right.
 Despite being given 20 Naira by Obafemi Awolowo, confiscation of real estate, discrimination in University admissions, and employment, Igbos continue to excel through their own sweat.
 Other tribes are awarded contracts which are passed on to Igbo contractors after they skim off the profit.

-The coastal tribes experienced education before the Igbos, but the Igbos caught up and exceeded every expectations.
+The coastal tribes experienced education before the Igbos, but the Igbos caught up and exceeded every expectation.

 The Igbo domination is real; they live in every town in Nigeria, they build in every town in Nigeria, and they engage in commerce in every town in Nigeria.
 No other Nigerian tribe can claim that distinction.